mandelsoft/mdref/README.md

-a document tree with markdown files containing a special annotation syntax for tags and references as input and generates an appropriate target tree with references resolved to resolved Markdown links and anchors.
+a document tree with markdown files containing a special annotation syntax for tags and references as input and generates an appropriate target tree with references resolved to consistent Markdown links and anchors.

-- Never fix heading anymore with corrupting links all over the document tree
+- Never fix headings anymore with corrupting links all over the document tree
 - Never move text blocks or even complete files around in the document tree with corrupting links all over the document tree
 - Use terms all over the document tree, which are automatically linked to their explanation.
+- Provide examples documentation consistent with working code.

 ## Command Line Syntax